Easy Ground Pork Chili Verde with Black Beans – Perfect Weeknight Dinner

 Recipe variations

-Mild ground pork chili – For a milder flavor, use mild green peppers such as anaheim or poblano peppers in place of the jalapeno pepper.
+Mild – For a milder flavor, use mild green peppers such as anaheim or poblano peppers in place of the jalapeno pepper.

-Extra spicy – If you would rather an extra spicy version, substitute the jalapeno pepper with a habanero pepper or add a dash or two of your favorite hot sauce.
+Extra spicy – Make it extra spicy and substitute the jalapeno pepper with a habanero pepper or add a dash or two of your favorite hot sauce.

 You might also enjoy these recipes